jilljenn/tryalgo.org/en/_posts/2019-08-10-how-to-practice-algorithms-with-tryalgo.md

 Enjoy!

-You can also write your own tests in [tests/test_tryalgo.py](https://github.com/jilljenn/tryalgo/blob/master/tests/test_tryalgo.py)[^1], and potentially [create a PR](https://github.com/jilljenn/tryalgo/pulls) if you think they should be added to tryalgo's repository.
+You can also write your own tests in [tests/test_tryalgo.py](https://github.com/jilljenn/tryalgo/blob/master/tests/test_tryalgo.py), and potentially [create a PR](https://github.com/jilljenn/tryalgo/pulls) if you find a corner case that we did not think about!

- [^1]: Yes, this file is big (1600+ lines).
-We put all tests together.

-P. S. – If you want to recover the initial file, you can do:
+ [^1]: Don't be afraid to break everything, this is a git repository so everything is versioned; if you want to recover the initial file (and know the solution), you can do:

         $ git checkout tryalgo/union_rectangles.py